LOG-TAG/openmobster/cloud/dev-tools/appCreator/src/main/resources/template/README.txt

 * app-android - Contains the App for the Android OS

-* app-rimos - Contains the App for the Blackberry OS - version 4.3.0 and higher

 * cloud - Contains the "OpenMobster Cloud Server" based artifacts which will be deployed on the server side

 * moblet - Represents a "OpenMobster Moblet" which combines both the device side and server side artifacts into one single